PhD, HARVARD UNIVERSITY

 RESEARCH INTERESTS

-cultural studies, immigrant story archives, world literature
+cultural studies, immigrant story archives, border narratives, world literature

 memory and collective memory